SankaranarayananMurugan/spring-security-guide/20. DB Based UserDetailsService/README.md

 }
 ```

 Update `DbUserDetailsService` to implement `UserDetailsService` interface which requires us to implement only one method `loadUserByUsername()`.
-And remove `loadAllUserDetails()` as we no longer required.
+And remove `loadAllUserDetails()` as we no longer require it.

 ```java
 @Override